roots/wp-password-bcrypt/README.md

 We **do not** recommend using this as a normal (non-mu) plugin.
 It makes it too easy to disable or remove the plugin.

-### Usage Warning

-Once enabled, this plugin needs to stay that way.
-If you remove this plugin, users will no longer be able to log in.

-However, you can stop using the plugin if you have code in place to migrate the hashes or continue using bcrypt hashes via another method.

 ## The Problem

 WordPress still uses an MD5 based password hashing scheme.
 They are effectively making 25% of websites more insecure because they refuse to bump their minimum PHP requirements.
 By continuing to allow EOL PHP versions back to 5.2, they can't use newer functions like `password_hash`.